stellar-deprecated/kelp/README.md

 # Be Smart and Go Slow

 _Whenever you trade on Stellar, you are trading with volatile assets, in volatile markets, and you risk losing money.
-Period.
 Use Kelp at your own risk.
 There is no guarantee you'll make a profit from using our bots or strategies.
 In fact, if you set bad parameters or market conditions change, Kelp might help you **lose** money very fast.
 So be smart and go slow._

 # Getting Started